-Holy Trinity Sykehouse - is now closed due to the Coronavirus epidemic.
+Holy Trinity Sykehouse - is now open for services, weddings and baptisms

 Holy Trinity is a Victorian Church with a well-maintained churchyard.
 We hold two evening services per month with a very small but friendly, welcoming congregation.

 At Holy Trinity Sykehouse we take the Safeguarding of all who visit us and are in anyway involved with our Church very seriously.
 Please refer to our Churchwarden for details of our policies and to request copies of our policy documents.

 We have three stained glass windows at the Holy Trinity, one the east window fitted in the 1920’s in memory of one of the old village families; the west window was fitted to commemorate the millennium and our medieval window, by the pulpit, was repaired and renovated this year.

 Sykehouse is a rural farming village, the longest village in Yorkshire.
 It is bordered by the Rivers Went and Don with the Junction Canal running through.
 It is very flat and ideal for walking and cycling.